An Award

 Visual distractions happen when you take your eyes off the road to read a text, tune the radio, adjust the GPS, or rubberneck a roadside accident.

-Phone conversations and texting while driving pose distractions.
-Texting is a particularly bad idea because it combines all distractions.
+Phone conversations and cell phone use pose distractions.
+Texting while driving is a particularly bad idea because it combines all distractions.
 Statistics show hands-free phones are just as distracting.

 Your brain has limited attention capacity.
 Non-driving activities divert the attention you can allocate to potential road hazards.